omar-aldesi/go-ecommerce/README.md

 🛠️ Getting Started

 Prerequisites

-Docker: Make sure you have Docker and Docker Compose installed on your machine.
+-Docker: Make sure you have Docker and Docker Compose installed on your machine.

-Go: Go should be installed if you want to run the application locally without Docker (optional).
+-Go: Go should be installed if you want to run the application locally without Docker (optional).

 🚀 Cloning the Repository

 To clone the repository, use the following command:

 ```bash